 This is why featuring testimonials, pricing packages, and live chats are vital if you want to prepare your B2B commerce business for success.

-The possibility for on-site immediate sale will be more present than before in B2B ecommerce sites.
+The possibility for on-site immediate sales will be more present than before in B2B eCommerce sites.
 Buyers today know a lead generation form when they see one, and if they want to use your services immediately, you need to make that available to them.

 Only a decade ago, B2B websites wouldn’t move a step forward from contact forms and sales questions.
 Today, more and more business provide pricing packages and purchasing opportunities, and there are no signs of the trend slowing down.